liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

 $$$

 For example, you can store documents and media files in your Liferay instance's database using DBStore.
-To enable DBStore, add the following line to your `portal-ext.properties` file:
+To enable DBStore, add the following [`dl.store.impl`](https://docs.liferay.com/portal/7.0/propertiesdoc/portal.properties.html#Document%20Library%20Service) portal property to a `portal-ext.properties` file in your [Liferay home](/discover/deployment/-/knowledge_base/7-0/liferay-installation-overview#liferay-home):

     dl.store.impl=com.liferay.portlet.documentlibrary.store.DBStore